 Due process has two related, but conceptually distinct, applications.
-First, due process ensures that parties will receive adequate notice and an opportunity to be heard in connection with the resolution of their claims or defenses before an impartial adjudicator.
+Due process ensures that parties will receive adequate notice and an opportunity to be heard in connection with the resolution of their claims or defenses before an impartial adjudicator.
+A party's opportunity to be heard depends, in turn, on both the literal availability of a forum to hear their claims and the ability of that forum to resolve them fairly.

 The scope of the required notice and hearing depends at least in part on the parties' level of personal interest in the outcome of the proceeding.
-Proceedings with more formalized, rigorous procedures can be understood to recognize a greater personal interest in the outcome of those proceedings.
+Proceedings for which due process requires more formalized, rigorous procedures can be understood to recognize a greater personal interest in the outcome of those proceedings.

-A litigant's opportunity to be heard depends, in turn, on both the literal availability of a forum to hear their claims and the ability of that forum to resolve them fairly.
 The fairness of the resolution is premised on the notion that all parties to an adjudication are entitled to a neutral, unbiased arbiter.
 This includes a range of requirements relating to an adjudicator's impartiality, from "an absence of actual bias" against the parties to the admonitions that "no man shall be a judge in his own case" and that the "possible temptation to the average man as a judge . . . not to hold the balance nice, clear, and true between the [parties] denies [them] due process of law."

-Just like judicial proceedings, administrative adjudication must satisfy all of these criteria to pass constitutional muster.
+Just like judicial proceedings, administrative adjudication must satisfy all of these criteria in order to pass constitutional muster.
 Recusal can be a powerful tool to remedy due process violations, especially in cases where the adjudicator exhibits actual or probable bias against a party or has a personal conflict of interest.
 The Supreme Court has confirmed recusal's role in these cases, but has been reluctant to apply due process protections too broadly.
-The Court has applied the Due Process Clause most readily in cases where the adjudicator had a financial interest in the outcome of a case or where some other conflict of interest exists, such as when a judge that charged a party with contempt presided over that party's contempt hearing.
-The Court's two most recent cases on the issue both involved state supreme court justices.
-The Court found due process violations in those cases where a justice participated in a case in which his largest judicial campaign donor was a party, and where a justice took part in the review of a defendant's death sentence that the justice had personally approved while serving as the district attorney
+The Court has